 - Lock up in a sensible place.
 Use secure bike parking if possible - there are often secure places that you can pay to use.
 If parking on the street, choose somewhere as public as possible with plenty of footfall around and CCTV cameras.
 Try not to leave your bike outside overnight.

 - Register your bike.
 Using a service such as Bike Register, who will physically mark your

 - bike with an identifying feature and link it to your identity on the police database.

 - Ensure that the lock mechanism is as inaccessible as possible.
 For example, if you lock your bike to railings, position the mechanism on the other side where it can’t be easily reached by would-be thieves.

 - Storing at home - if possible, bring it indoors.
 We love Cycloc’s bicycle storage solutions that can make use of small space.

-Now that you know how to be safe and secure - happy riding!
+Now that you know everything about bicycle locks and what bike locks are the best to purchase to be safe and secure - enjoy your ride!